Board of Directors

 Sue is a practising General Practitioner in Bayside Melbourne with special interest in women’s health, adolescents and paediatrics.

-Since 2004 Sue has volunteered with Salesian Missions in Timor Leste, supporting young women to access education and health resources and is founder of Bayside Friends of Salesian Missions in East Timor.
+Since 2004 Sue has volunteered with Salesian Missions in Timor Leste, supporting young women gain access to education and health resources and is founder of Bayside Friends of Salesian Missions in East Timor.

 She is also a founding member of International Women’s Forum Australia and has been awarded an International Women who make a Difference award for her humanitarian work in Timor Leste and Australia.”